-Power outage affects train service at NY’s Penn Station
+Power outage affects train service at New York Penn Station

 NEW YORK (AP) — A power outage on the tracks at New York’s Penn Station has affected train service on Amtrak and New Jersey Transit.

-The outage prevented trains from entering or leaving the station starting at about 7:30 p.m.
-Monday.
+The outage prevented trains from entering or leaving the station, which is the nation’s busiest.

-Amtrak spokesman Jason Abrams says power was partially restored by 8:30 p.m.
+Amtrak spokesman Jason Abrams says the outage was “due to an electrical issue.”
+He says it started at about 7:30 p.m.
+Monday and power was partially restored by 8:30 p.m.
+He says NJ Transit trains were diverted to Hoboken, New Jersey, and Amtrak trains were diverted to the Newark, New Jersey, Penn Station during the disruption.

-Abrams says that NJ Transit trains were diverted to Hoboken and Amtrak trains were diverted to Newark Penn Station during the disruption.
+The PATH train service says it’s cross-honoring tickets from NJ Transit and Amtrak.

 Most Read Stories